Bespoke Expeditions

 • All required permits, park fees, and local permissions are included and arranged in advance.

-• We travel with satellite communications, first-aid equipment, and a dedicated support and rescue structure.
+• We travel with satellite communications, first-aid equipment, and a dedicated support and rescue system.

 Elisa and I, along with members of the crew, are trained in Wilderness Advanced First Aid, and we operate with established protocols for remote travel in the region.

-• You’ll receive a detailed expedition dossier before departure, and a small set of items during and after the trip— including a journal, a photo archive from the journey, and a few practical tools for the trail.
+• You’ll receive a detailed expedition dossier before departure, and a few items during and after the expedition— including a journal, a shared photo archive of crew photos from the trip, and a few practical tools for the trail.

 Weather & When To Go